codemonday-dev/cmd-easy-exam-202203/README.md

-# CODEMONDAY-technical-assignment-2022
+# CODEMONDAY-live-code-interview-2022
-Exam for CODEMONDAY's software developer candidate (2022)
+Live-code interview question for CODEMONDAY's software developer (year 2022).

 ## Objective
 **Create an API to handle the request which solve the problem as follows.**

 Given: the shopping cart data of many items inside.